How to Use Chainguard Security Advisories

 image variant, a Wolfi-based image that includes pip and other useful tools for

-based on the distroless Python Wolfi image, which means it doesn’t come with pip or even a shell.
+based on the distroless Python Wolfi container image, which means it doesn’t come with pip or even a shell.

 Begin by editing a Dockerfile, with Nano for instance.